 - Wooden door and window frames.
 The weather in South Africa can be very harsh on items such as wooden frames.
-To prevent wooden frames from rotting, homeowners should varnish their wood as and when needed, which might be as often as every six months.
+Homeowners should varnish their wooden frames as often as every six months, to avoid mould growth and rotting.
 It's also important that people who have wooden floors keep a lookout for borer and other wood-eating insects. - Clean your gutters regularly.
 Gutters that aren't cleaned out will become ineffective over time and may cause damage to your walls and ultimately your foundations.
-Maintaining your gutters will also mean they will last for years to come. - Paintwork If your house needs repainting, it's better to spend the money on a good quality paint as this will save you money in the long term.
-Ensure that outside walls are cleaned regularly. - Swimming pools must be maintained regularly in order to avoid structural problems or the need for resurfacing.
-Check the pH balance every two weeks and backwash your pool once a week. - A beautiful garden can increase the value of your property significantly.
+Maintaining your gutters will also mean they will last for years to come. - Paintwork.
+It's better to spend the money on a good quality paint as this will save you money in the long term.
+Ensure that outside walls are cleaned regularly and repainted when required. - Swimming pools.
+This must be maintained regularly in order to avoid structural problems or the need for resurfacing.
+Check the pH balance every two weeks and backwash your pool once a week.

+Landscaping and/or a garden can increase the value of

+your property significantly.
 Make sure that your garden is well-kept and think about investing in indigenous plants.
-Indigenous gardens are easier to maintain and are becoming more and more popular with home buyers.
-Additionally, they use fewer resources such as water and fertiliser.
+Indigenous gardens are growing in popularity because they are easier to maintain and use fewer resources such as water and fertiliser making them more sustainable.